litty-bot/litty-bot.github.io/README.md

 ## Lit Bot

-### The Perfect bot to enlighten your discord servers
+### The source code for the official site of Lit Bot.

 #### Brought to you by [Advaith Malka](https://advaithmalka.github.io) and [RealTechNerd](https://realtechnerd.github.io)